Home for Global Students

 What It’s Really Like to Live Here

-- Ease of Commute: With 6 Underground lines converging here, getting around London is extremely convenient.
-For students who like weekend trips to Paris or Brussels, the Eurostar is right on your doorstep.
+• Ease of Commute: With 6 Underground lines converging here, getting around London is extremely convenient.
+For those who like weekend trips to Paris or Brussels, the Eurostar is right on your doorstep.

 Camden Town, one of the good areas in London, is the birthplace of punk rock and the hometown of Amy Winehouse.
-It’s famous for Camden Market, filled with vintage shops, tattoo parlors, and street food.
-The area has a free-spirited, rebellious, and highly artistic vibe, making it especially appealing for students seeking a creative atmosphere.
+It’s famous for Camden Market, filled with vintage shops, tattoo parlours, and street food.
+The area has a free-spirited, rebellious, and highly artistic vibe, making it especially appealing if you are seeking a creative atmosphere.

 What It’s Really Like to Live Here